 - Add the butter and use a pastry cutter, fork or your hands to mix it with the dry ingredients.

-- Add gently white chocolate cubes and frozen blackberries.
+- Add white chocolate and frozen blackberries.

 - Place the dough into a floured surface and divide into 2 equal parts.
 Lightly knead each into a disc, at least 1 inch tall.
 Flip the disc once, then cut it into 8 pieces.

-- Bake for about 15 minutes on 400° F, or until golden brown on top.
+- Bake for about 15 minutes on 400°F, or until golden brown on top.

-- For the glaze, melt the butter in the microwave (about 45 seconds).
+- For the glaze, melt the butter.

 - Add the confectioner sugar, mixing until homogeneous.
 If the glaze is too runny, add more sugar, one tablespoon at a time.